Litauen/docs.bannerlordmodding.lt/modding/agents.md

 .GetSteppedEntity  // returns the game entity agent is standing on

 .IsDoingPassiveAttack // whether the agent is in a couched lance or braced spear state

+.SpawnEquipment - the equipment the agent spawned with .Equipment - agent's current equipment

 ```